LEADER’S PLANNING GUIDE

 All guests including family MUST register at the Office and be approved by the visiting Group Leader and Camp Manager.
-Each person must pay camper day contribution.
+Each person must pay camper day contribution of $20.00.
 If invited, family and guests are welcome to attend the final or main service providing there is sufficient room in the Chapel for campers and staff to be seated.

 ANIMALS AND PETS:

 Comfort and guide dogs must be approved and registered in advance.
 Immunization must be documented and completed in advance.

 Pedal bikes, motor bikes, and 4 wheelers must not be brought to camp by campers or staff or be operated on Camp grounds unless granted prior authorization by the Camp Manager in accordance with Board policies.
 Wheel chairs or motorized vehicles for the disadvantaged may only be used by the disadvantaged person and not for fun and games.

 The Camp is located in the Shawnee National Forest, so animal life must not be molested or killed nor plant life or rock formations destroyed.
 No smoking is allowed in any building or on the grounds.
 Playing with matches or lighters is not permitted and starting a fire is punishable by law.
 State law requires us to warn campers about ticks, mosquitos, etc. Please read and obey all posters, circulars and signs.
 Loud or abusive behavior or language will not be tolerated.
 Guests are not to bring alcohol, illegal drugs, knives, firearms, or fireworks on the premises.